 cmd + c to copy.
 Then go to the minified file and hit

-cmd + v to paste all the text into the file.
+cmd + v to overwrite the old code with the new code.
 Next comes the magic bit!
 Hit

 cmd + shift + m and all the text within the minified file becomes minified! 🎩✨